MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/defrag.md

 ---
 # defrag

->Applies To: Windows 10, Windows Server (Semi-Annual Channel), Windows Server 2016, Windows Server 2012 R2, Windows Server 2012
+> Applies to: Windows 10, Windows Server (Semi-Annual Channel), Windows Server 2016, Windows Server 2012 R2, Windows Server 2012

 Locates and consolidates fragmented files on local volumes to improve system performance.

 Membership in the local **Administrators** group, or equivalent, is the minimum required to run this command.

 ## Syntax